scrabbletank/farhome-rules/monstroustreasure.md

 | Critical Fail | You failed a critical moment, having unknown effects on the item.
 Roll on the Critical Failure table. |

 ##### Major Success Table
 Items can only have a single major success.
-If a second major success is to be rolled you may roll from the table again, taking the new value, or roll on the minor Success table.
+If a second major success is to be rolled you may roll from the table again taking the new value, or roll on the minor Success table.

 | Roll Successes | Effect |
 |:----:|:-------------|